AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/single-sign-on/deactivate-sso.md

 >[!NOTE]
 >
->This is not available if your organization’s Workfront instance uses a custom SSO portal>
+>This is not available if your organization’s Workfront instance uses a custom SSO portal.>
 ><!-->
 ><MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">>
 >or is enabled with Adobe IMS>
 ></MadCap:conditionalText>>
 >-->
->.
-See your network or IT administrator if you need more information.
+>See your network or IT administrator if you need more information.

 ## Access requirements

-You must have the following to perform the steps in this article:
+You must have the following access to perform the steps in this article:

 <table cellspacing="0">
  <col>